Selling your sperm or eggs means much more than paying for a spring break vacation.

 Are you planning on donating anonymously?

 Have you considered the possibility that you will be contacted in the future, even if your donation is anonymous?
-How would you respond if, one day in the future, you were asked to meet with your genetic offspring and his or her parents?
+How would you respond if, one day in the future, you were asked to meet with your genetic offspring and their parents?
 You will need to think about the fact that this could be potentially disruptive to any family that you may have formed in the traditional manner.

 With this in mind, would you consider registering on the DSR so that urgent information can be passed back and forth right from the start??